The tradies guide to Income Protection

 Indemnity or Agreed Value

 Indemnity Income Protection cover is financially assessed at claim time.
-Agreed Value Income Protection cover is assessed financially at application time.
-To create peace of mind and minimise stress, always opt for the Agreed Value option.
+Agreed Value Income Protection cover is financially assessed at application time.
+To create peace of mind and minimise stress, where possible. always opt for the Agreed Value option.

 Guarantee a paid claim